capicua4454/arb-assist/README.md

 - config.toml is the config file used by arb-assist, the config file used by smb-onchain will be generated after running arb-assist
 - arb-assist is this script
 - smb-onchain is the SolanaMevBot On-Chain bot
+- If you are using NotArb, you will have the NotArb files and executables instead

 First, increase the ulimit